Monairy/Deep-Learning-Framework/DLFramework.md

     Returns:

-        (numpy array): Returning array of same size as input "A" after applying derivative of tanh().Module optmizers
+        (numpy array): Returning array of same size as input "A" after applying derivative of tanh().
+Module optmizers
 ================

 Functions